Chronic inflammation is one of the biggest killers in the world.

 10 Healthy, Anti-inflammatory Foods to Emphasize

-A diet based around real food should be our aim.
+A diet based on real food should be our aim.

 Specifically, targeting nutrient-dense foods that are easy on the digestive system is optimal;

-- Cacao/Dark Chocolate: Dark chocolate means a minimal of around 85% cacao.
+- Cacao/Dark Chocolate: Healthier dark chocolate means a minimum of around 85% cacao.
 Surprisingly, cacao is one of the most nutrient-dense foods in the world, and it is loaded with inflammation-fighting polyphenols (14, 15).

 - Red Wine: Studies show that moderate alcohol consumption lowers inflammation and it also positively affects our lipid profile (heart health) (16).